LispCookbook/cl-cookbook/equality.md

 > (eq x y) is true if and only if x and y are the same identical object.

-`eq` works for symbols and keywords.
+Use `eq` for symbols and keywords.

 Those are true: